hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

    * only level 4 when response time is acceptable?
    * could have tests run continuously
    * cannot predict anything, so not level 5...
+-->

+According to Tanimoto a program has to be informative, significant and responsive to be classified as level 3 liveness.
+This includes for example edit triggered updates, where the programmer does not have to trigger the updates manually.
+In orde to be classified as level 4 the responses have to be delivered more or less instantly (live).

+Depending on the setup and environment karma can be classified as either of those levels.
+Karma show results everytime changes on the code are saved, without the programmer having to trigger karma manually again.
+Thus, it can be classified as level 3.

+However, when using the IDE setup in combination with automatic saving of changes the results are delivered live.
+This also depends on the execution time of the tests.
+Execution time for one test cycle highly depends on a number of factors:

+* number of tests
+* complexity of tests
+* lines of code
+* coverage reporting
+* general configuration of karma (e.g. which reporter is used)

+With the right setup test results can be given really fast (less than a second), so seamingly instant for humans.
+In this scenario karma can be classified as liveness level 4 since it gives live updates.

 *S. L. Tanimoto A perspective on the evolution of live programming Proceedings of the 1st International Workshop on Live Programming, LIVE 2013, 2013, 31-34*